yohm/oacis_watcher/README.md

 This sample script find 10 parameter sets and print a message when each parameter set is completed.

+Type Ctrl-C to stop watching.
+The submitted jobs are still handled by OACIS since only "OACIS watcher" stops.

 ## Defining your callback functions